-Today, I'll be compiling all these tips into one blog post for you, in a more visual and easy to access format.
+I'll be compiling all this tips into one blog post for you, in a more visual and easy to access format.

-Don't forget to subscribe my mailing list, so you have the opportunity to be among the first to see new updates.
+Don't forget to subscribe to the mailing list, so you have the opportunity of being the first to see new updates.
+Enjoy!

 ෴ Learn how to efficiently manage money

 Personally, I find this to be very important because of how unique and flexible money is.
 You get to use money to sponsor your ideas, invest in profitable ventures, and treat yourself to something nice once in a while.